amsify42/php-typestruct/README.md

 ### 1. Introduction
-The purpose of this php package is to make validation easy and structure defined for validation shuold be readable.
+The purpose of this php package is to make validation easy and the structure defined for validation should be readable.
 The data passed can be validated against the structure defined.

 ### 2. Validation
 Let's say we have data in array format.